 Whether or not they were forged online, many couples and families are forced to have long-distance relationships due to their jobs.
 Email, instant messenger and webcams have now joined or supplanted the traditional love letter, but are not a substitute for physical closeness.
 A number of more tangible ways of establishing physical contact have been exploited, some in artistic settings, some as research probes [LM09].

-Perhaps most common have been various forms of connected jewellery; releasing fragrant smells, pleasant sounds or comforting glows from a piece at one location when the connected piece at the other end is touched or stroked.
-This does not need to be for connecting lovers or partners, but others with close personal relationships.
+Perhaps most common have been various forms of connected jewellery that release fragrant smells, pleasant sounds or comforting glows from a piece at one location when the connected piece at the other end is touched or stroked.
+Such artefacts might connect lovers or partners, or indeed anyone with a close personal relationship.
 One piece, ‘Journeys between ourselves’, focused on a mother, aged 75, and daughter, 45:

 “Light sensors in each piece detect a wearer touching and holding the porcelain form.
 The partnering piece then softly trembles in response.
 We developed this haptic and tactile way of interacting with the neckpieces with the hope of facilitating a gentle, human centred mode of communication.” (from [WJ07])

-Ethnographies of work settings repeatedly find that both physical things in the environment and also the arrangement of people in the environment are crucial to enabling coordination and collaboration.
+Ethnographies of work settings repeatedly find that both the physical things and the arrangement of people in an environment are crucial to enabling coordination and collaboration.

-Studies of other ‘command and control’ situations such as the bridge of a ship, airport ground services, and air-traffic control reveal different details, but similar importance of mediating artefacts.
-Air-traffic control has been particularly well studied in several countries due to the necessity to automate more due to increasing volume, and yet the difficulty of doing so in a way that does not compromise established practices and so threaten safety [HO95].
+Studies of other ‘command and control‘ situations, such as the bridge of a ship, airport ground services and air traffic control, reveal different details, but similar importance of the mediating artefacts.
+Air traffic control has been particularly well studied in several countries because it is necessary to automate more due to increasing volume, and yet difficult to do so in a way that does not compromise established practices and so threaten safety [HO95].